johnwarden/deliberati/content/post/2022-08-17-bayesian-argumentation.md

 For example, if our subject is more likely to believe that (𝐴) *it is going to rain today* if they believe that (𝐵) *the sky is cloudy* than if they do not, then there clearly exists a warrant justifying, in the subject's mind, the inferential leap from 𝐵 to 𝐴.

 But **why** does this warrant exist in the subject's mind?
-What actually justifies the inference?
+What is the inferential rule that actually justifies the inference?
 Is it a deductive inference?
 Inductive?
 Gut feeling?

 We can't necessarily answer this question, because a Bayesian agent's beliefs are modeled by a simple probability distribution, which gives us the end result of the agent's internal belief structure, but not how they got there.